CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSchedulerBaseScheduleParams.md

 ```

 ### -StartTime
 The schedule start time.
 A future time is required.
-When the start time is updated, it is mandatory to specify the corresponding timeZone property as well.

 ```yaml
 Type: DateTime